jump-dev/CPLEX.jl/README.md

 ## Installation

-**Minimum version requirement:** CPLEX.jl requires CPLEX version 12.10.
+**Minimum version requirement:** CPLEX.jl requires CPLEX version 12.10 or 20.1.

 First, obtain a license of CPLEX and install CPLEX solver, following the instructions on [IBM's website](https://www.ibm.com/analytics/cplex-optimizer).
 Then, set the